 - 4.13 An ageing population and the rising proportion of national income being spent on health and social care will drive growth of this sector.
 More people are turning to private healthcare to supplement care provided by the state.
-An uplift to the base forecast for the health sector in Maidstone has been applied to account for investment taking place in KIMS and the Maidstone Medical Campus proposal.
+An uplift to the base forecast for the health sector in Maidstone has been applied to account for investment taking place in KIMS and the Kent Medical Campus proposal.
 These developments will create highly skilled, well-paid jobs that will boost productivity and income in Maidstone.
-It is therefore important to support the development of KIMS and Maidstone Medical Campus to ensure that the opportunities it will bring to attract further inward investment are capitalised upon. - 4.14 Over 1500 additional jobs are forecast in the health sector by 2031.
-Another 1500 jobs are forecast in Residential and Social Care.
-These sectors offer the potential to create jobs in a range of occupations and skill levels.
+It is therefore important to support the development of KIMS and Kent Medical Campus to ensure that the opportunities it will bring to attract further inward investment are capitalised upon. - 4.14 Over 1500 additional jobs are forecast in Maidstone in the health sector by 2031.
+Another 1500 jobs are forecast in Maidstone in Residential and Social Care.
+These sectors offer the potential to create jobs in a range of occupations and a variety of skill levels.